 I like these because anyone can do this and they are not toxic to the body.
-The most natural and alternative pain relievers are used by chronic pain suffer from various types of chronic pain issues.
-These types of chronic pain, for the most part, include headaches, migraines, myofascial pain, muscular and connective tissue pain, organ pain and just pain in general.
+The most natural and alternative pain relievers are used by chronic pain suffer of various types of chronic pain issues.
+These types of chronic pain, for the most part, include headaches, migraines, myofascial pain, muscular and connective tissue pain, organ pain, and just pain in general.

-The main drawback with natural remedies is that they do not work as quickly as the conventional pain relievers so it’s a trade-off.
+The main drawback with natural remedies is that they do not work as quickly as conventional pain relievers so it’s a trade-off.
 Slow steady relief in exchange for the decrease of side effects, toxicity, and adverse reactions.
-Some people decrease their use of prescription and over the counter pain relievers and increase the natural methods.
+Some people decrease their use of prescription and over-the-counter pain relievers and increase the natural methods.

-Natural things you can do with mind and body yourself to alleviate pain
+Natural things you can do with mind and body to relieve pain

-These are some holistic approaches to the pain you can do yourself.
+These are some holistic approaches to relieve the pain that you can do yourself.
 They do not cost anything but your mind, body, and spirit